-(g) Payments Resulting from Mergers.
-Except as set forth in Section 3.10(g) of the Pacific Disclosure Schedule or specifically provided for herein, neither Pacific nor any of its subsidiaries is a party to any plan, agreement or arrangement pursuant to the terms of which the consummation or announcement of any transaction contemplated by this Agreement will (either alone or in connection with the occurrence of any additional or further acts or events) result in any (A) payment (whether of severance pay or otherwise) becoming due from Pacific or any of its subsidiaries to any officer, employee, former employee or director thereof or to a trustee under any "rabbi trust" or similar arrangement, or (B) benefit under any Pacific Benefit Plan being established or becoming accelerated, or immediately vested or payable.

-(h) Labor Agreements.
+- (g) Payments Resulting from Mergers.
+Except as set forth in Section 3.10(g) of the Pacific Disclosure Schedule or specifically provided for herein, neither Pacific nor any of its subsidiaries is a party to any plan, agreement or arrangement pursuant to the terms of which the consummation or announcement of any transaction contemplated by this Agreement will (either alone or in connection with the occurrence of any additional or further acts or events) result in any (A) payment (whether of severance pay or otherwise) becoming due from Pacific or any of its subsidiaries to any officer, employee, former employee or director thereof or to a trustee under any "rabbi trust" or similar arrangement, or (B) benefit under any Pacific Benefit Plan being established or becoming accelerated, or immediately vested or payable. - (h) Labor Agreements.
 As of the date hereof, except as set forth in Section 3.10(h) of the Pacific Disclosure Schedule, neither Pacific nor any of its subsidiaries is a party to any collective bargaining agreement or other labor agreement with any union or labor organization.
 To the best knowledge of Pacific, as of the date hereof, except as set forth in Section 3.10(h) of the Pacific Disclosure Schedule, there is no current union representation question involving employees of Pacific or any of its subsidiaries, nor does Pacific know of any activity or proceeding of any labor organization (or representative thereof) or employee group to organize any such employees.
-Except as set forth in the Pacific Disclosure Schedule, (i) there is no unfair labor practice, employment discrimination or other complaint against Pacific pending, or to the best knowledge of Pacific.
-Material Adverse Effect, (ii) there is no strike, dispute, slowdown, work stoppage or lockout pending, or to the best knowledge of Pacific measonably be expected to have or could reasonably be expected and (iii) there is no proceeding, claim, suit, action or governmental investigation pending or, to the best knowledge of Pacific, of the best knowledge of Pacific, threatened, in respect of which any director, officer, employee or agent of Pacific or any of its subsidiaries is or may be entitled to claim indemnification from Pacific pursuant to their respective articles of incorporation or bylaws or as provided in the Indemnification Agreements listed in Section 3.10(h) of the Pacific Disclosure Schedule.
+Except as set forth in the Pacific SEC Reports or in Section 3.10(h) of the Pacific Disclosure Schedule, (i) there is no unfair labor practice, employment discrimination or other complaint against Pacific pending, or to the best knowledge of Pacific, threatened, which has or could reasonably be expected to have, a Pacific Material Adverse Effect, (ii) there is no strike, dispute, slowdown, work stoppage or lockout pending, or to the best knowledge of Pacific, threatened, against or involving Pacific or any of its subsidiaries which has or could reasonably be expected to have a Pacific Material Adverse Effect and (iii) there is no proceeding, claim, suit, action or governmental investigation pending or, to the best knowledge of Pacific, threatened, in respect of which any director, officer, employee or agent of Pacific or any of its subsidiaries is or may be entitled to claim indemnification from Pacific pursuant to their respective articles of incorporation or bylaws or as provided in the Indemnification Agreements listed in Section 3.10(h) of the Pacific Disclosure Schedule.